 1. Regular Cleaning

 Cleaning your bathroom regularly can prevent any debris buildup in the bathroom sink that will also make your cleaning job becomes easier.
 You can do this step together along with the cleaning process of the whole bathroom.
 Regular cleaning is also a good chance for you to check everything whether there are leaks or other parts that you need to fix.
 Again, regular thorough cleaning is one of the ways to ensure your bathroom condition.
+What you can do in this step is:

 2. Boiling Water